 The School Completion (“Evergreen”) Certificate is intended to celebrate success in learning that is not recognized in a Certificate of Graduation (Dogwood Diploma).

 For students pursuing an Evergreen Certificate, their education program should enable them to meet their individual learning goals.
 Accordingly, they should have an Individual Education Plan (IEP) that indicates their personal education goals, how the goals will be achieved, and on-going monitoring and assessment to know when the goals have been met and an Evergreen Certificate should be issued.
-Parents and, wherever appropriate, the student, should be consulted about the preparation of the IEP.

 Category H & R: ISPPs serve as the Functional Behaviour Assessment and are required for all H and R designations.